-□ Model the activity by writing a few words on the board, e.g. Barcelona, 2001, Jessica, red.
+☐ Model the activity by writing a few words on the board, e.g. Barcelona , 2001, Jessica , red .
 Tell the class that this is some information about you, and that they have to ask the right questions to get the information.
-For example, for Barcelona, the question is Where did you go on holiday last summer?
-For 2001, the question is When did you start teaching at this school?

-\Box Elicit suggestions for the other answers.
-Students are likely to produce several questions, until someone comes up with the correct one, i.e..
-What's the name of your cat?
+For example, for Barcelona , the question is Where did you go on holiday last summer?
+For 2001, the question is When did you start teaching at this school? ☐ Elicit suggestions for the other answers.
+Students are likely to produce several questions, until someone comes up with the correct one, i.e What's the name of your cat?
 (Jessica).
-What colour is your car? (red).

-\Box Tell students to write down 4-6 similar pieces of information about themselves on a piece of paper.

-\Box Put them in groups of three or four, and explain that each person in turn has to show their information to the other group members, and that they have to guess the correct questions.

-\Box As students are doing the activity, monitor and note down problems that students are having with question formation.
+What colour is your car? (red). ☐ Tell students to write down 4-6 similar pieces of information about themselves on a piece of paper. ☐ Put them in groups of three or four, and explain that each person in turn has to show their information to the other group members, and that they have to guess the correct questions. ☐ As students are doing the activity, monitor and note down problems that students are having with question formation.

-\Box At the end, ask a representative from each group to tell the whole class one new thing they learned about each person in their group.

-Notes:

-\Box This activity works well as an ice-breaker with a new class who do not know each other yet, or a class who do not know each other well.

-☐ You may like to finish the activity by giving the class a correct model of any questions they produced incorrectly.
+$\hfill\Box$ At the end, ask a representative from each group to tell the whole class one new thing they learned about each person in their group.
+Notes: $\hfill\Box$ This activity works well as an ice-breaker with a new class who do not know each other yet, or a class who do not know each other well. ☐ You may like to finish the activity by giving the class a correct model of any questions they produced incorrectly.
 Alternatively, you may decide to do this in a later lesson.

-Find your partner

-Aims: to consolidate language learned in class to change the pace of the lesson

-\Box Give each student a small slip of paper, with the number or letter of one of the matching items on it.
+Find your partner Aims: to consolidate language learned in class to change the pace of the lesson Procedure: rrocedure: Give each student a small slip of paper, with the number or letter of one of the matching items on it.
 Ask them to copy out their item on the other side of their piece of paper.
 So, for example, if there are ten sentences, you will have twenty different pieces of paper.

-\Box Tell students to get up and move around the classroom until they have found the person whose half sentence matches their own.
-They should then sit down with their partner.

-$\hfill\square$ When everyone has finished, each pair read their sentence aloud to the rest of the class.
+$\hfill \square$ When everyone has finished, each pair read their sentence aloud to the rest of the class.

-Notes:

-\Box This is a good way of bringing a matching exercise to life by turning it into a game.
-It also adds pace to a lesson.

-\Box If there are more than twenty students in the class, you can repeat some sentences - but you need to make sure that the two halves match.

-\Box You can also use this activity as a way of changing the class seating arrangements, since at the end of it students can sit down to work with a new partner.

-Engagement Diary

-Aims: to practice language describing activities to revise making invitations and arrangements

-\Box Ask students to imagine that they have lots of free time next week and are going to go out with a friend every evening.
-Ask them to write on a piece of paper three things they would like to do (e.g. go to the cinema / go shopping / play football).

-$\hfill\square$ Draw the following engagement diary on the board and ask students to copy it onto a blank piece of paper:
+Notes: • od way of bringing a matching exercise to a game.
+It also adds pace to a lesson. more than twenty students in the class, you atences - but you need to make sure that the o use this activity as a way of changing the ements, since at the end of it students can sit a new partner.
+Aims: to practi making invitations a Engagement Diary the language describing activities to revise and arrangements Procedure: next week and are g Ask them to write of to imagine that they have lots of free time going to go out with a friend every evening. on a piece of paper three things they would the cinema / go shopping / play football). lowing engagement diary on the board and it onto a blank piece of paper: Monday Tuesday Wednesday

-Monday

-Tuesday

-Wednesday